 What is GreenEarth?

-GreenEarth Cleaning is the world's largest brand of environmentally friendly dry cleaning.
+GreenEarth Cleaning is the world’s largest brand of environmentally friendly dry cleaning.
 The GreenEarth brand name refers to an exclusive dry cleaning process that replaces the petrochemical solvents traditionally used in dry cleaning with liquid silicone.
 Liquid silicone is an odorless, colorless solution that is an excellent carrier for detergents, has ideal properties for fabric care and is better for the environment.
-The GreenEarth Cleaning process is patented, and its name and logo are trademarked (there are no "generic" forms of GreenEarth).
+The GreenEarth Cleaning process is patented, and its name and logo are trademarked (there are no “generic” forms of GreenEarth).
+Any dry cleaning in silicones (in any percentage) is covered under GreenEarth’s intellectual property.

 Why is it better for the earth?